sinkaszab/si-css-html-style-guide/guide/02 - Is cascade evil by design.md

 ### Avoid “negators”.

 Negators are properties that will try to revert inherited properties’ effects.
-Fixing a property that is useless for a component creates junk.
+“Fixing” a property that is useless for a component creates junk.

 ```css
 btn {